 - Fellow and Life Member, Worcester County Bar Foundation and Massachusetts Bar Foundation

-- Former Chairman, Worcester Business Development Corporation
+- Former Chair, Worcester Business Development Corporation

-- Former Chairman, Music Worcester, Inc.
+- Former Chair, Music Worcester, Inc.

-- Former Chairman, Worcester State Foundation, Inc.
+- Former Chair, Worcester State Foundation, Inc.

-- Member, Worcester’s Economic Development Coordinating Council
+- Former Member, Worcester’s Economic Development Coordinating Council

 Articles + Talks